Table of Contents

 The normal amount of WBCs seen in urine is ≤ 2–5 WBCs/hpf.
 The presence of leucocytes and bacteria in urine is indicative of a renal tract infection.
 White cell casts are strongly suggestive of pyelonephritis.
 WBCs and WBC casts are seen in:

 - Malignant infiltration of the kidney

-Normal amount of squamous epithelial cells in urine is ≤ 15–20 squamous epithelial cells/hpf.
+The normal amount of squamous epithelial cells in urine is ≤ 15–20 squamous epithelial cells/hpf.
 If it is > 15–20, it is considered to be infection.
-Some of the conditions showing increased count of cells are:
+Some of the conditions showing an increased count of cells are: